bc913/opengl_notes/doc/Objects.md

 ```

 > RULE: Since Indexed VBOs are part of VAO storage, they should be bound and data defined after the owner VAO is bound.
 Bind the owner VAO first.

+`gl*Draw*Elements()` takes its index information from the indexed buffer object currently bound to the `GL_ELEMENT_ARRAY_BUFFER` target but you don't have to do that each time rendering an object with indices.
+Since, it is part of the VAO storage, binding to the owner VAO is adequate.
+It implicitly binds to Indexed BO.

+> A VAO stores the glBindBuffer calls when the target is GL_ELEMENT_ARRAY_BUFFER.
+This also means it stores its unbind calls so make sure you don't unbind the element array buffer before unbinding your VAO, otherwise it doesn't have an EBO configured.

 ### References
 - https://www.khronos.org/opengl/wiki/Vertex_Specification#Index_buffers